 Refusal to Eat and Difficulty Eating or Swallowing

-Infants with GERD may refuse to eat if they’re experiencing pain during feeding.
-This pain may come from irritation caused when the contents of the stomach are refluxed into the esophagus.
+Your infant may refuse to eat if they’re experiencing pain during feeding.
+This pain might be due to the irritation that occurs when the contents of the stomach come back up into the esophagus.

 Irritability During Feeding

-Irritability during feeding can display as screaming, crying, and fussiness.
+Infants with GERD may also start screaming and crying during feeding.
 It’s usually due to abdominal discomfort or esophageal irritation.

 Wet Burps or Hiccups

-A “wet burp” or “wet hiccup” is when an infant regurgitates liquid when they burp or hiccup.
-This can be a sign of GERD.
+A “wet burp” or “wet hiccup” is when an infant spits up liquid when they burp or hiccup.
+This can be a symptom of GERD.

 Failure to Gain Weight

-A painful burning sensation caused by stomach fluid that remains in the esophagus may make your infant arch their body, especially during or after feeding.
-Abnormal arching may appear to be a neurological problem on its own.
-However, it may be a sign of GERD if it happens in conjunction with other symptoms, such as spitting up or a refusal to eat.
+Infants may arch their body during or after feeding due to a painful burning sensation caused by the buildup of stomach fluid in the esophagus.
+Abnormal arching may be a neurological problem on its own.
+However, it can be a symptom of GERD if your baby is also spitting up or refusing to eat.

 Frequent Coughing or Recurrent Pneumonia

-Your infant will cough in response to breathing at the same time regurgitated food reaches the back of the throat.
-The refluxed material also can be aspirated into the lungs and windpipe, causing chemical or bacterial pneumonia.
-Your baby can develop other respiratory problems, such as asthma, as a result of GERD.
+Your infant may cough frequently, causing food to come back up into the back of the throat.
+The regurgitated food can also be inhaled into the lungs and windpipe, which may lead to chemical or bacterial pneumonia.
+Other respiratory problems, such as asthma, can also develop as a result of GERD.

 Gagging or Choking

-Refluxed matter going back up into the esophagus may cause your infant to gag or choke.
+Your baby may gag or choke when stomach contents flow back up into the esophagus.
 The position of your baby’s body during feeding can make this condition worse.
 Gravity helps keep the contents of the stomach down.
-Therefore, it’s best to keep your infant in an upright position at least 30 minutes after feeding to prevent food or milk from being refluxed.
+It’s best to keep your infant in an upright position for at least 30 minutes after feeding to prevent food or milk from coming back up.

 Chest Pain or Heartburn

-It’s important to speak to a physician if you suspect your infant may have GERD.
-A pediatrician can rule out other conditions or confirm a GERD diagnosis.
+It’s important to speak with your doctor or pediatrician if you suspect your infant has GERD.
+Your doctor can rule out other conditions or confirm a GERD diagnosis.
 They can also suggest certain lifestyle changes that may help treat your baby’s GERD or acid reflux.